adammarples/testbed/README.md

 ### data/

 * lakehost.duckdb: A DuckLake warehouse acting as an entrypoint for the datalake
+* catalogue.ducklake: The catalogue tables.
+* generated_data: The inital sample data in parquet files
-* lake.ducklake: The actual data and the catalogue tables.
+* minio/ducklake-data/data: The actual data being served via minio on s3://ducklake-data/data/

 - `raw_customers` - customer dimension with SCD2 history
 - `raw_stores` - store dimension with SCD2 history